Piranha Plant: Concept and creation

-Piranha Plants have sharp teeth similar to those of a Piranha (left), while their behavior resembles that of a Venus flytrap (right).
+The Piranha Plant has sharp teeth similar to those of a piranha (left), while its behavior resembles that of a Venus flytrap (center), and its body resembles ivy (right).

 Piranha Plants first appeared in Super Mario Bros., a 1985 platform game for the Nintendo Entertainment System.
 They were originally depicted as stationary green carnivorous plants confined to green "Warp Pipes" bristling out of the game world, lying in wait for prey to come within range like a Venus flytrap.
 Within the context of video game design, the Piranha Plant is a low-risk hazard tied to a single location within the game world, akin to a trap.
 The purpose behind its design is to create platforms that are temporarily safe and sometimes dangerous, occupying a role between an environmental challenge and an enemy challenge for the player character.

 A harmful characteristic of the Piranha Plant is its maw, which is pointed upwards and full of sharp teeth.
 This serves as an important visual cue for the player not to let their character touch it from above, which shapes the player's expectations for the remainder of the game as part of its ongoing visual vocabulary.
 Later titles subvert the notion that player characters cannot come into physical contact with a Piranha Plant without being harmed.
-For instance, in Super Mario 64, players can safely dispatch a Piranha Plant by having the player character Mario execute a stomp attack on it while airborne.
-Furthermore, in Super Mario 3D World, players can pick up Piranha Plants that grow in pots by holding the run button, allowing them to use the Piranha Plant's bites to eat enemies and stun other players during multiplayer mode.
+For instance, in Super Mario 64 (1996), players can safely dispatch a Piranha Plant by having the player character Mario execute a stomp attack on it while airborne.
+Furthermore, in Super Mario 3D World (2013), players can pick up Piranha Plants that grow in pots by holding the run button, allowing them to use the Piranha Plant's bites to eat enemies and stun other players in the multiplayer game mode.